PeerPiper/peerpiper/crates/peerpiper-browser/README.md

 # wasm-bindgen

-Build the wasm file with:
+Build the wasm and js glue with:

 ```bash
 wasm-pack build --target web --release